 The Work of Joseph Ough: Not Entirely Gone, But Largely Forgotten

-Dear Long-Lost Uncle Ough, I know that you are dead – in fact you died more than 130 years ago – but that’s no excuse for not writing to you about my recent trip to your old hometown of Sacramento.
+Dear Long-Lost Uncle Ough, I know that you are dead—in fact, you died more than 130 years ago—but that’s no excuse for not writing to you about my recent fact-finding trip to your old hometown of Sacramento.
 Things have certainly changed since you lived there, and not all for the better.
-But […]
+But I think you […]

 Rancho Joaquina Needed a Facelift Before It Could be Shown to the Public